iainctduncan/papers/source/background.rst

-Given the myriad options existing already in the hybrid space, we might well ask why a new tool is justified, why specifically it ought to use an uncommon language, and why it should be embedded in Max specifically rather than some other platform or langauge.
+Given the myriad options existing already in the hybrid space, we might well ask why a new tool is justified, why specifically it ought to use an uncommon language, and why it should be embedded in Max specifically rather than some other platform or language.
 To answer these questions, first we will look at my personal motivations, and following that, at why I chose Max and s7 Scheme to fulfill them.